damahindra/End2EndEcommerceDataPipeline/README.md

 ## Features

-User-Friendly Interface: Custom web interface for uploading CSV files.
+- User-Friendly Interface: Custom web interface for uploading CSV files.

-Automated Data Processing: Uses Google Cloud Functions to trigger an automated Dataflow job for transferring data to BigQuery.
+- Automated Data Processing: Uses Google Cloud Functions to trigger an automated Dataflow job for transferring data to BigQuery.

-Scalable Storage: Leverages BigQuery for efficient and scalable storage of large datasets.
+- Scalable Storage: Leverages BigQuery for efficient and scalable storage of large datasets.

-Dynamic Visualization: Integrates with Looker Studio to provide interactive and customizable dashboards for data visualization.
+- Dynamic Visualization: Integrates with Looker Studio to provide interactive and customizable dashboards for data visualization.

-Architecture
+## Architecture

-CSV File Upload: Users upload their e-commerce sales CSV files via a custom-built web interface.
+- CSV File Upload: Users upload their e-commerce sales CSV files via a custom-built web interface.

-Cloud Function Trigger: A Cloud Function is triggered upon file upload, initiating the data pipeline process.
+- Cloud Function Trigger: A Cloud Function is triggered upon file upload, initiating the data pipeline process.

-Dataflow Job: The Cloud Function starts a Dataflow job that reads the CSV file, processes the data, and loads it into BigQuery.
+- Dataflow Job: The Cloud Function starts a Dataflow job that reads the CSV file, processes the data, and loads it into BigQuery.

-BigQuery Storage: Processed data is stored in BigQuery, providing a scalable and efficient storage solution.
+- BigQuery Storage: Processed data is stored in BigQuery, providing a scalable and efficient storage solution.

-Looker Studio Dashboard: Data in BigQuery is connected to Looker Studio, enabling users to create and customize dashboards for visual analysis.
+- Looker Studio Dashboard: Data in BigQuery is connected to Looker Studio, enabling users to create and customize dashboards for visual analysis.

-##Technologies Used
+## Technologies Used

-Google Cloud Platform (GCP):
+- Google Cloud Platform (GCP):
-Cloud Functions
+  - Cloud Functions
-Dataflow
+  - Dataflow
-BigQuery
+  - BigQuery
-Looker Studio: For data visualization.
+  - Looker Studio: For data visualization.
-Python: For scripting Cloud Functions and Dataflow jobs.
+  - Python: For scripting Cloud Functions and Dataflow jobs.
-HTML/CSS/JavaScript: For building the custom file upload interface.
+  - Javasciript: For building UDF function that supplies the logic to transform the lines of text.

 ## 1 Minute Demo